 Communities awarded in FY 2010-11 were given three years to complete the projects as proposed.
-Projects awarded in April, 2011 were completed by April 2014.
+Projects awarded in April 2011 were completed by April 2014.
 Projects awarded in June were completed by June 2014.
-Highlands, Salisbury, Benson, Goldsboro, Kinston, Newton and Lenoir completed their projects, turned in their 6 months of job reporting and are officially closed.
+Highlands, Salisbury, Benson, Goldsboro, Kinston, Newton, and Lenoir completed their projects, turned in their six months of job reporting and are officially closed.

 There were no new funds in FY 2011-12, however funds previously unencumbered were allocated to communities.
 In February 2012, four grants were awarded to: New Bern (\$100,000), Pinehurst (\$200,000), Tryon (\$150,000) and Washington (\$200,000).
-The Pinehurst and Washington grant projects experienced significant setbacks, therefore the Village of Pinehurst and the City of Washington relinquished their grant awards.
+The Pinehurst and Washington grant projects experienced significant setbacks; therefore, the Village of Pinehurst and the City of Washington relinquished their grant awards.
 The \$250,000 fund allocation leveraged an additional \$962,240 in private investments and an additional \$15,000 in public investments.
 For every \$1 invested by the State, an additional \$3.91 was invested by the local community.
-These investments supported the creation or expansion of 4 small businesses and the creation or retention of 19 permanent full-time and 5 part-time jobs.
+These investments supported the creation or expansion of four small businesses and the creation or retention of 19 permanent full-time and five part-time jobs.

 These communities were given three years to complete their projects as proposed.
 New Bern received a partial reimbursement of \$75,000 in FY 12-13 and completed their final six-month job reporting.
 The second part of their grant project was completed in October 2013 and their project is closed.
-Tryon also completed its project, completed the 6 months of job reporting and is officially closed.
+Tryon also completed its project, completed the six months of job reporting, and is officially closed.

 In July 2012, an additional award of (\$70,207) was made to the City of Salisbury for an expansion to their April 2011 project, and an additional award of (\$25,000) was made to the City of New Bern for an expansion to the February 2012 project.
-The additional awards leveraged \$242,080 in private investment and supported the creation and expansion of 1 additional business that created or retained 4 full-time jobs and 12 part-time jobs.
+The additional \$95,207 fund allocation leveraged \$242,080 in private investment and supported the creation and expansion of one additional business that created or retained four full-time jobs and 12 part-time jobs.
 Salisbury and New Bern have both completed their final six-month job reporting and have officially closed out their grant awards.
 For every \$1 invested by the State, an additional \$2.54 was invested by the local community.

-In FY 2013-14, eight grants were awarded to: Tryon (\$50,000), Tarboro (200,000), Roxboro (\$175,000), Williamston (\$100,000), Garner (\$75,000), Valdese (\$64,316), Morganton (\$175,000) and Waxhaw (\$200,000).
+In FY 2013-14, eight grants were awarded to: Tryon (\$50,000), Tarboro (\$200,000), Roxboro (\$175,000), Williamston (\$100,000), Garner (\$75,000), Valdese (\$64,316), Morganton (\$175,000) and Waxhaw (\$200,000).
 These communities were given three years to complete their projects as proposed.
 The Town of Waxhaw experienced a significant setback and relinquished their funds.
-The \$839,316 fund allocation leveraged an additional \$2,395,684 in private investments and an additional \$745,850 in public investments.
-Tryon, Tarboro, Roxboro, Williamston, Valdese and Morganton have completed their final 6 months of job reporting and have officially closed out their grant awards.
-Garner is in the process of completing its six-month job reporting.
-These investments supported the creation or expansion of 13 small businesses and the creation or retention of 46 permanent full-time and 31 part-time jobs.
+The Town of Roxboro experienced a funding reduction of \$217.44.
+The \$839,098.56 fund allocation leveraged an additional \$2,395,684 in private investments and an additional \$745,850 in public investments.
+Tryon, Tarboro, Roxboro, Williamston, Garner, Valdese, and Morganton have completed their final six months of job reporting and have officially closed out their grant awards.
+These investments supported the creation or expansion of 13 small businesses and the creation or retention of 47 permanent full-time and 41 part-time jobs.
 For every \$1 invested by the State, an additional \$3.74 was invested by the local community.